Chevrolet Corvette: Fourth generation (C4; 1984–1996)

 For the 1992 model year, the 300 hp LT1 engine was introduced, an increase of 50 hp over 1991's L98 engine.
 This engine featured reverse-flow cooling (the heads were cooled before the block), which allowed for a higher compression ratio of 10.5:1.
-A new distributor was also debuted.
-Called "Optispark", the distributor was driven directly off the front of the camshaft and mounted in front of the timing cover, just above the crankshaft and harmonic balancer.
 Also new for 1992 was Acceleration Slip Regulation (ASR), a form of traction control that utilized the Corvette's brakes, spark retard, and throttle close-down to prevent excessive rear wheel spin and possible loss of control.
-The traction control device could be switched off if desired.